Why Pennine Lancashire?

 Destinations such as Manchester city centre, Leeds, Liverpool, Blackpool, the coast, and the Lake District are all within easy reach and within an hour you could be shopping in Harvey Nichols or cruising on Lake Windermere.

-There are a number of excellent schools in the area and we also have two University campuses in Burnley and Blackburn.
+The majority of our schools are either good or excellent and we also have two University campuses in Burnley and Blackburn.

 Blackburn and Darwen have industry, inventiveness, skill and hard work as part of their DNA.
 This is a place with globally respected businesses and brands.
 Blackburn was one of the first industrialised towns in the world and with its innovation, creativity and manufacturing roots forging the industrial revolution it was the original Northern Powerhouse.
 Now it is galvanising one of the youngest populations in Europe and 15,000 students in one of England’s most successful colleges to play a leading part in driving its future in the knowledge economy.